Kendal Smith

-Kendal Carson Smith (born November 23, 1965) is an American former professional football wide receiver who played two seasons with the Cincinnati Bengals of the National Football League (NFL).
-He was selected by the Bengals in the seventh round of the 1989 NFL draft after playing college football at Utah State University.
+Kendal Carson Smith (born November 23, 1965) is an American former professional football player who was a wide receiver for two seasons with the Cincinnati Bengals of the National Football League (NFL).
+He was selected by the Bengals in the seventh round of the 1989 NFL draft after playing college football for the Utah State Aggies.

 Early life

 Kendal Carson Smith was born on November 23, 1965, in San Mateo, California.
 He attended Mountain View High School in Mountain View, California.

 College career

 Smith was a four-year letterman for the Utah State Aggies of Utah State University from 1985 to 1988.
 He caught 12 passes for 225 yards as a freshman in 1985 while also scoring one rushing touchdown and returning 11 punts for 99 yards.
 In 1986, he recorded 25 receptions for 474 yards and seven touchdowns, 37 kick returns for 735 yards, and 31 punt returns for 183 yards.
 He led the Pacific Coast Athletic Association (PCAA) in kick returns and kick return yards that year.
 In 1987, Smith totaled 67 catches for 1,048 yards and seven touchdowns, 18 kick returns for 317 yards, and 26 punt returns for 293 yards and one touchdown.
 His 67 catches set a single-season school record.
 He garnered second-team All-PCAA recognition as well.
 As a senior in 1988, he recorded 65 receptions for 1,196 yards and 11 touchdowns, leading the PCAA in all three categories and setting single-season school records in receiving yards and receiving touchdowns.
 He also set an NCAA record by scoring a receiving touchdown in nine straight games.
 He returned 26 kicks for 524 yards and 13 punts for 141 yards and one touchdown as well.
 For the 1989 season, Smith earned PCAA Offensive Player of the Year, first-team All-PCAA, and Associated Press third-team All-American honors.
 Overall, he caught 169 passes for 2,943 yards and 25 touchdowns during his college career, setting school career records in all three categories.
 He also had a Utah State record 81 career punt returns.
 He played in the Blue–Gray Football Classic and East-West Shrine Game after his senior year.
 Smith was named to Utah State's 24-member All-Century team in 1993.
 He was inducted into the school's athletics hall of fame in 2018.